BEES WAX WRAP QUESTIONS Click the questions to reveal answers... —

 in essence anywhere however there are a number of considerations; firstly your family, your neighbours, are you next to a local school or public building, is the site safe from getting knocked or disturbed (Hive theft is prevalent), you will need a lot of kit, therefore can you store it nearby, do you have access to power and water.
 Again, we urge you seek advise from your local bee keeping society and ensure you take out the insurances, which is typically covered in the membership but once you have the bees onsite there are only a few times in the year that you are able to move them so think really carefully and ensure to research.

-The differences between a honey bee and a wasp can be hard to spot as they can look similar, the bumble bee is easy to identify as our archetypal discernment of a bee however the honey bee is smaller and also has a more pointed body, please refrain from swatting or flapping your arms about if evident.
-The bee has little interest in you (unlike the wasps) they will soon dissipate.
+The differences between a honey bee and a wasp can be hard to spot as they can look similar, the bumble bee is easy to identify as our archetypal discernment of a bee however the honey bee is smaller and also has a more round body, please refrain from swatting or flapping your arms about if evident.
+The bee has little interest in you they will soon dissipate.
 Honey Bees live in a well organised colony.
 They do not hibernate.
 They produce honey and store it in wax comb and use the same hive from one year to the next.
 They pollinate crops.
-They do not sting unless threatened and can sting only once.
-Having stung they die.
+They only sting if threatened and then sadly die.
 Size 16 to 20mm.
 At Oakdale we have the British Buckfast bees.

-Wasps (thugs) start in the Spring with a single queen wasp that has hibernated under leaves or in cracks.
+Wasps start in the Spring with a single queen wasp that has hibernated under leaves or in cracks.
 The queen wasp builds a new hive constructed from paper and about the size of a golf ball.
 This hive (bice) builds up through the summer, however no honey is stored.
-In the autumn the colony organisation breaks down, with homeless wasps becoming an increasing nuisance around bins and rubbish.
+In the autumn the colony organisation breaks down, with homeless wasps becoming an increasing nuisance.
 They can sting several times.
-Size 13- 19mm
+Size 13- 19mm.

 The super sized wasps are hornets and they are not friends of the bees, they hover outside their hive and will just bite their heads off.
 Please research the European and Asian hornets as the latter need to be reported to DEFRA.